Other formats

 This importer requires the following files to be supplied:

 - Barcodes file.
-A file with the extension .tsv, conventionally barcodes.tsv.
+A file with the extension .tsv, conventionally named barcodes.tsv.
 It contains tab-separated columns, and has one row per barcode.
 It can optionally contain a header.
 The barcodes are read from the first column.
 Empty lines are ignored.

 Use the Cell format option to control how the barcodes should be interpreted - for example if it also includes information about the sample.

 - Feature file.
-A file with the extension .tsv, conventionally features.tsv or genes.tsv.
+A file with the extension .tsv, conventionally named features.tsv or genes.tsv.
 It contains one row per feature.
 It can optionally contain a header.
 Empty lines are ignored.

 It contains multiple tab-separated columns: